progdisc/rules/README.md

 4. If you disagree with the actions of a Mod, first take it to that Mod’s DMs.
    You may follow up with another Mod if you still feel unsatisfied.

+## Too Long; Didn't Read

+- Be nice.
+Be mature.
+Follow the law.
+Listen to the mods.
+Ask your question directly (*don't ask to ask*) and don't post across multiple channels or ask people for programming help in DMs.